en-tropyc/feng-sui/README.md

-# Quantum-Resistant Payment System Demo

-A live demonstration of quantum-resistant payments using Falcon-512 signatures and precise escrow deposits on Sui blockchain.
+Demonstration of quantum-resistant payments using Falcon-512 signatures and precise escrow deposits on Sui blockchain.

 ## Quick Start